-What is an MSP?
+What is a MSP?

-What is an MSSP?
+What is a MSSP?

-Is there a difference b/w MSP VS MSSP
+Difference b/w MSP VS MSSP

 Both MSSPs and MSPs are external businesses that offer services to businesses.